Tax Certification

 To submit your W-8BEN information in your Robinhood app:

-4. Select the country you pay taxes to, then tap Continue
+3. Select the country you pay taxes to, and then select Continue

-5. Enter your residential address in this country, then tap Continue
+4. Enter your residential address in the country, and then select Continue

-6. Enter your international tax ID, then tap Continue
+5. Enter your international tax ID, and then select Continue

 If you don’t have an international address or an international tax ID, follow the on-screen prompts for further instructions.